luord/luord.github.io/content/Engineering/stories.md

 5. The application has an interface that the user employs to send the email and other data, or to trigger the retrieval from third parties.
 6. The application has a third use case, which is to send an automated email to the, well, email provided by the user upon successful creation.

 With that rough outline, we have an idea for three stories, because at this stage is better to restrict stories to use cases[^cases].
 The stories mentioned here are deliberately vague on the tech stack because I want this to be applicable for as many developers as possible.
-In the stories I'll actually write, I won't omit the tech.

 Create User from email
 : Create an interface adapter that receives an email[^server] and triggers the Use case Create User from email.